 }

 Should aVar not be equal to 10, then the if statement cannot be true, so the second half of the condition (++i < 25) will not be evaluated and thus i will not be incremented.
-Testing may give the false impression that the code is working, when it could just be that the values provided cause evaluations to be performed in a particular order that causes side effects to occur as expected.
+Testing can give the false impression that the code is working, when it could just be that the values provided cause evaluations to be performed in a particular order that causes side effects to occur as expected.

 Assert statements in Java are used as a diagnostic tool to test assumptions about a program.
 Assert statements should not contain side effects since although assert statements are enabled by default, the assert statements can be disabled as part of the build process.
 This could change the program results since the assert statements would not be executed if the assert statements are disabled.

-6.24.2 Guidance to language users
+6.24.2 Avoidance mechanisms for language users

+To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.24.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.24.5.

-Do not embed ++, --, etc. in other expressions.
+Prohibit embedding ++, --, etc. in other expressions.

 Simplify expressions to reduce or eliminate side effects, to avoid potential confusion and to improve maintainability.

-Do not have side effects in assert statements.
+Prohibit side effects in assert statements.

 6.25 Likely incorrect expression [KOA]